 William F. Reiber, the subject of this biographical sketch, also became a self-made man, electing to pursue a career in medicine during the early 1850s.

-Following their Berks County beginnings, the family of Jacob Reiber spent a brief period in Butler, Pennsylvania before making their way to the Keystone State’s Centre County in 1836, where they resided near Tusseyville.
-Roughly a year old at the time, William F. Reiber was the younger brother to siblings Elizabeth (1826-1903), George (1830-1900) and John (1832-1909).
+After their Berks County beginnings, Jacob Reiber and his family spent a brief period in Butler, Pennsylvania before making their way to the Keystone State’s Centre County in 1836, where they resided near Tusseyville.
+Roughly a year old at the time, son William F. Reiber was the younger brother to siblings Elizabeth (1826-1903), George (1830-1900) and John (1832-1909).

 The Reiber clan lived on rented land, supported by the wages earned by their blacksmith father, who soon built a tidy enough nest egg to purchase area farm land from the Potter brothers.